Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 13. Memory Management
+"Memory Management" involves handling memory securely in your application.
+This section emphasizes practices like input and output control for untrusted data, checking buffer sizes to prevent buffer overflows, and avoiding known vulnerable functions.
+The goal is to ensure that your application efficiently manages memory, mitigates memory-related vulnerabilities, and avoids potential security risks associated with memory handling.
+Proper memory management contributes to the overall security and reliability of your software.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 13.1 | Utilize input and output control for un-trusted data | Employ input and output controls to manage data from untrusted sources, ensuring that the data is processed safely and securely. | When accepting user input, apply input controls such as input validation to validate and sanitize the data before using it in the application.
 Similarly, use output controls like output encoding to prevent data from being executed as code when displayed to users. |